noClaps/nc/design/types/int.md

 ## Int

-The `int` type will be a 64-bit signed integer type.
-There will also be a `uint` which will be a 64-bit unsigned integer.
+The `int` type is a 64-bit signed integer type.

 You can declare `int`s by simply writing a number without a decimal point, or converting from a different type by using the `int()` function: